victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 Suppose two teams play each other, Team A and Team B. Team A is perceived to be stronger than Team B. Oddsmakers will attempt to gauge how much stronger Team A is than Team B by setting how many points Team A is favored to win over Team B. This estimation of how many points Team A is favored by is the "Point spread", or betting line.

-Now suppose that the oddsmakers set the betting line to be +5.5 for Team A, which is equivalent to -5.5 for Team B. This means that the oddsmakers value that Team A is a 5 point favorite over Team B. If a better bets that Team A will win by 5 points or less, or for Team B to win, he is betting for Team A to "cover the spread".
-If another better bets that Team A will win by more than 5 points, he is betting for Team A to "beat the spread".
-This is also referred to betting "against the spread".
+Now suppose that the oddsmakers set the betting line to be +5.5 for Team A, which is equivalent to -5.5 for Team B. This means that the oddsmakers value that Team A is a 5 point favorite over Team B. If one bets that Team A will win by 5 points or less, or for Team B to win, he is betting for Team A, the favorite, to "lose against the spread (ATS)".
+This is also referred to Team B beating the spread.
+If another bets that Team A will win by more than 5 points, he is betting for the favorite to "win against the spread".
+This time, it's Team A beating the spread.

+#### Convention
+For here on out, all actions against the spread are by the favorite team.
+So, the plots labeled are with the favorite winning or losing against the spread.

 ### Objective: Create a Model That Suggests a Profitable Betting Strategy
 The goal of this project is to create a model that can: